Shop and Compare IRAs: A Beginner's Guide to Getting Started

 Trying to decide on the right individual retirement account (IRA)?
 The first step is deciding which tax advantage works best for you.
 Basically,

-- Contributions to a traditional IRA are deductible when you make them, up to government-set income limits.
+- Contributions to a traditional IRA are deductible when you make them.

 How can you know what's the right choice when you compare IRAs?

-The key, according to the financial planners we've talked to, is to focus on your goals.
+The key, according to many financial planning experts, is to focus on your goals.
 To do that, you need to answer two questions: